-It can also be fitted to armboards designed for the Rega 3-point mounting because the original mounting hole remains.
-The mounting screw holes in the arm board can be blanked off for appearance.
+It can also be fitted to armboards designed for the new Rega 3-point mounting because the original mounting hole remains.
+The mounting screw holes can be blanked off for appearance.

 Mount the arm onto the turntable before adding the counterweight.
 The fixing nut only needs to be tight enough to stop the arm from rotating.
 The arm lift quadrant may need to be opened out to the right position.
-The antiskate arm will also need to be turned to its correct position at the side of the arm and the antiskate quadrant and weight added (see page 6).
-If the antiskate arm is loose, use the allen key from the amtiskate quadrant bag to tighten the screw underneath.
+The antiskate arm will also need to be turned in to its correct position at the side of the arm and the antiskate quadrant and weight added (see page 6).

-NOTE: Easy mounting procedure
+NOTE: Non-micrometer arms easy mounting procedure:

-Loosen the VTA lock screw on the base and the outer base can be completely detached from the arm.
+Loosen the VTA lock on the base and the outer base can be completely detached from the arm.
 Mount the outer base onto your arm board, then drop the arm into place.
-You can use the reverse procedure to remove the arm at any time for cartridge mounting etc. There is a small copper piston inside the vta lock.
+You can use the reverse procedure to remove the arm at any time for cartridge mounting etc. DON'T attempt this with micrometer arms, they are assembled as a unit.
+There is a small copper piston inside the vta lock.
 Make sure this does not fall out.
 There are replacements in the "spare parts" bag.